GraceJansen/helm-charts/enterprise-suite/README.md

 ## kubectl apply enterprise suite:

+If you really want to use `kubectl` to apply the enterprise suite resource definitions then follow the [instructions in the official documentation](https://developer.lightbend.com/docs/console/current/installation/es.html#use-the-install-subcommand-to-generate-the-resource-yaml).

+### Old-school way

-_This option will likely disappear in the future._
+_This option will likely disappear in the future.
+It relies on the `all.yaml` files that are written to the GitHub Pages area._

 ```
 kubectl create namespace lightbend